Formalizing and Evaluating Requirements of Perception Systems for Automated Vehicles using Spatio-Temporal Perception Logic: Spatio-Temporal Perception Logic

-Our proposed logic concerns the geometric properties of objects in a data stream and their evolution based on the formerly introduced definitions.
+\revisionTwo{ In this section, we present the syntax and semantics of the Spatio-Temporal Perception Logic (STPL).
+Our proposed logic evaluates the geometric relations of objects in a data stream and their evolution over time.
 Theoretically, any set-based topological space can be used in our logic.
-However, we restrict our topological spaces and geometric operations based on targeting problems and applications.
+However, we focus on topological spaces and geometric operations relevant to applications related to perception. }

 Next, we are going to define and interpret STPL formulas over data-object streams.
-We define our topological space to be axis aligned boxes in 2D images, or polyhedral sets in 3D environments.
-An axis aligned box is a set of two points that represent two non-adjacent corners of a box with four sides each parallel to an axis.
+We define our topological space to be axis aligned rectangles in 2D images, or arbitrary polyhedral sets (potentially boxes) in 3D environments.
+An axis aligned rectangle can be represented by a set of two points that correspond to two non-adjacent corners of the rectangle with four sides each parallel to an axis.
 A polyhedral is a set formed by the intersection of a finite number of closed half spaces.
-That is, in a data-object, $\Retrieve(\Data(i),id).\CS$ denotes a rectangular convex-polygon that is associated with an object $id$ in the $i$'th frame by the perception system.
-Similarly, $\Retrieve(\Data(i),id).\CS$ denotes a convex-polyhedron in the system.
-Without loss of generality, we are going to define the rest of the definitions for 2D images, and later in the case study, we will use bounding volumes to refer to 3D point cloud data.
+We assume that this information is contained in the perception datastream as annotations or attributes for each object or region identified by the perception system.
+For instance, $\Retrieve(\Data(i),id).\CS$ may store a rectangular axis-aligned convex-polygon that is associated with an object $id$ in the $i$'th frame.
+Alternatively, $\Retrieve(\Data(i),id).\CS$ may store a convex-polyhedron.
+Without loss of generality, we will typically use definitions for 2D spaces (image spaces), and later in the case study, we will use bounding volumes (3D spaces).